cjhang/notes/research/ideas.md

    > Maybe it is a long time project.
 Large sample of photo-clusters is essential.

-2. **Determine the kinematics of [C II] and the other gas phase tracer**

-   > The [C II] has been widely used to study the kinematics or even the dynamics of high-z galaxies.
-However, little researchs have been focused on their validity.
-The FIEA on SOFIA can be the best instrument to study the [C II] kinematics of local spiral or starburst galaxies.
-   >
-   > **Using simalma to test the spatial resolution effect on the interpretation of the kinematics from [C II]**
-   >
-   > - [ ] Using data from SOFIA as the input
-   > - [ ] Missing flux issue?
-We only see the denser structure

-3. Study the role of star formation efficiency in spiral.
+2. Study the role of star formation efficiency in spiral.
 Any enhancement?

    > This thought comes out when I read the study about the Milky Way's spiral arms.
 They did not find significant strengthen of SFE in the spiral arms.
 They argued the large star formation surface density is mainly because the higher efficiency of converting atomic hydrogen to molecular gas.
    >
    > Another crazy idea: it is possible the molecular gas are also not formed in the spiral arms, but only due to some dynamic friction+gravitational contraction?
+   >
+   > The large program ALMA-PHANGS can be the ideal project to answer this Question.

 4. Find MW analoges in the early Universe